Ipstenu/ban-hammer/readme.txt

 Currently yes.

+= Does this work on WooCommerce? =

+Yes but...
+You have to make your own hook because WooCommerce doesn't use the normal registration functions.
+Don't panic.
+I have [directions here](https://github.com/Ipstenu/ban-hammer/wiki#woocommerce).

 = Can I block partials? =

 Yes but not wildcards.
 If you put in `viagra` for example, you will block `viagrajones@gmail.com` _and_ `john@viagra.com` so please use this carefully.
 If you put in `cookie` then you'll block `cookiemonster@sesamestreet.edu` and everyone would be sad.